Listing Marketplace vs Active Prospecting · Different Products

 Day 1.
 Listing brief

 Scan the address in SCAYLED.
-Get 50+ neighbouring operators, 20+ verified contacts, 5 to 10 same-building matches.
+The precinct map returns the surrounding occupiers, verified decision-maker contacts, and the same-building matches.
 Call the hot leads immediately.
-Book 2 to 3 meetings by end of day.
-This is where deals start.
-Not on a marketplace.
+Book two to three meetings by end of day.
+This is where deals start, not on a marketplace.

 Day 3 to 5.
 Listing goes live externally

-Post to LoopNet (premium or standard tier depending on asking value), CoStar, CREXi, your brokerage website, and market-specific portals (e.g. realcommercial.com.au in AU, realestate.co.nz commercial in NZ).
-You need the exposure.
-I am not saying skip it.
+Post to LoopNet (premium or standard tier depending on asking value), CoStar, CREXi, the brokerage website, and market-specific portals (e.g. realcommercial.com.au in AU, realestate.co.nz commercial in NZ).
+The exposure matters, so this step stays in.

 Day 5 to 14.
 Inbound LoopNet inquiries arrive

-Be honest with yourself about LoopNet inquiry quality.
-Most of these are tire-kicker investor or tenant-rep inquiries.
+Be realistic about LoopNet inquiry quality.
+Many are tire-kicker investor or tenant-rep inquiries.
 Some are genuine.
 Convert the genuine ones to tours and filter the noise.

 Day 14 to 30.
 Offers and negotiation

-At this point you probably already have 1 to 2 offers from the SCAYLED neighbour outreach and 1 to 3 from LoopNet/CoStar inquiries.
+By this point there are typically one to two offers from the SCAYLED neighbour outreach and one to three from LoopNet/CoStar inquiries.
 Run them against each other and close the best one.
-In my experience, the outbound offers close faster because the tenant already operates nearby and knows the area.
+The outbound offers tend to close faster, because the occupier already operates in the precinct and knows the area.

 Related